Version 2.1 (July 2013)

 7.7 Reserves

-7.7.1 Excess reserves, as determined by REN-ISAC staff, in consultation with the Executive Advisory Group, will be used to offset increases (and potentially allow for decreases) in membership fees.
+7.7.1 Excess reserves, as determined by REN-ISAC staff, in consultation with the Steering Committee, will be used to offset increases (and potentially allow for decreases) in membership fees.

 7.8 Reporting

-7.8.1 REN-ISAC staff will provide an annual budget and expense summary report to the members within one month of fiscal year close.
-At the request of the Executive Advisory Group Chair, a detailed budget and expense report will be provided to the Executive Advisory Group.
+7.8.1 REN-ISAC staff will provide an annual budget and expense summary report to the Steering Committee within eight weeks of fiscal year close.
+Once reviewed by the Steering Committee, the report will me made available to membership.

 8.0 Community Input and Advisory (Back to top)